duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## Views

-Typically you don't need to specify a view for Instant Answers unless you're using special functionality like the playable Audio tiles for the Soundcloud IA, or the Maps used in our Places IA.
+Typically you don't need to specify a view for Instant Answers unless you're using special functionality like the playable Audio tiles for the SoundCloud IA, or the Maps used in our Places IA.

-Avaiable Views:
+Available Views:

 - Audio
-- Detail (default view for IA's with a single item)
+- Detail (default view for IAs with a single item)
 - Images
 - Map
 - Places
-- Tiles (default view for IA's with multiple items)
+- Tiles (default view for IAs with multiple items)
 - TilesWithTopics
 - Videos